k2view-academy/K2View-Academy/articles/26_fabric_security/06_data_masking.md

 - The **MaskingLuFunction** Broadway actor can be used to call a customized function (a shared function or an LU's function) to mask the required field.
 - The **MaskingInnerFlow** Broadway actor can be used to call a customized Broadway flow to mask the required field.

-The use of **MaskingLuFunction** and **MaskingInnerFlow** actors guarantees the usage of the K2view masking mechanism including the **SHA-512 hashing** and the caching.
+The use of **MaskingLuFunction** and **MaskingInnerFlow** actors guarantees the usage of the K2view masking mechanism including **SHA-512** hashing and caching.
 The user does not need to handle them by their customized function.

 ### Masking Actors Properties